 When it begins to shed inside the uterus, the hair incorporates into the amniotic fluid.

-You know that first dark green squirt of poop our lovely newborn greets us with, called meconium?
+Do you know that first dark green squirt of poop our lovely newborn greets us with, called meconium?
 Yeah, we have lanugo to thank for that.
 When it dissolves in the amniotic fluid, this is swallowed by the baby, who later disperses of it in their diaper.

 When the lanugo sheds, two types of hair replace it: vellus (fine hair) and terminal (thick hair).
 Terminal hair is what we have on our scalp, arms, and legs.